lukehaas/Scrollify/README.md

 A CSS selector for the sections.

 `sectionName`
 Scrollify lets you define a hash value for each section.
 This makes it possible to permalink to particular sections.
 This is set as a data attribute on the sections.
 The name of the data attribute is defined by `sectionName`.
+Set this to `false` to disable hash values.

 `easing`
 Define the easing method.